-The PCC Art faculty are a committed group of educators, working artists and art historians, active in personal, professional and community development.
-More biographical information on individual faculty is available in Faculty Profiles.
+The PCC Art faculty are a committed group of educators, working artists and art historians, active in personal, professional, and community development.

 One way PCC gauges student success is in progress reports from students who have gone on to other institutions of higher learning.
 Statistics show that PCC students who transfer to schools in the Oregon University System perform as well as or better than students who started there as freshmen.

 Many PCC alumni have pursued careers related to the visual arts.
 Many former students have had exhibitions of their work, received awards, and are represented by galleries.